tatertot456/AniVault/README.md

 # AniVault 🗃

 A personal anime and manga tracking web application built with Blazor Server and SQL Server.
 Search for anime using the Jikan API, add them to your vault, and track your watch/read status, ratings, and notes — all in a dark cinematic interface.
+Supports multiple users with isolated vaults.

 ---